turingschool/front-end-curriculum/lessons/module-1/js-2.md

 - create an array of cars
 - change the values within the array
 - add a new car to the array
+- identify the value of the 3rd element of the array

 ## Getting Multiple Values from Functions: